For up-to-date class information, please visit WebAdvisor.

 For LL.M. students:

 Students may enroll in a maximum of fifteen units each semester.
-Any exception to this limit must be approved in writing by the Academic Dean's Office and the LL.M.
-Office.
-If you are permitted to overload units, you will have to register for the "extra" class in person in the Records Office.
-WebAdvisor will NOT permit you to register for more than the typical number of units.
 In accordance with the Academic Regulations, LL.M. students must enroll in no fewer than 11 units each semester.
 However, in extraordinary circumstances, the Academic Dean may permit a student to enroll in ten units in one semester.

 Enrollment in non-clinical non-classroom units (includes independent study, journal and journal note credit, Moot Court competition, TA credits) is not available for online registration.
 These units will continue to be handled through the Records Office.
 Students may sign up for a majority of these units by submitting a petition.
 Contact the Records Office with enrollment questions and issues.
 See Section VIII of the Academic Regulations for more information about these types of courses.